On the Navigation page in the file type configuration, you can configure the file navigation and line folding text editing aids.

 If no file navigation scheme is available for the file type you are defining, click the download button.
-EditPad Pro will then connect to the Internet and allow you to download file navigation schemes created and shared by other EditPad Pro users.
+EditPad Pro then connects to the Internet and allows you to download file navigation schemes created and shared by other EditPad Pro users.
 To create your own file navigation schemes, use the File Navigation Scheme Editor.
 After editing a scheme or creating new ones, click the Refresh button to make EditPad Pro read in the new and edited schemes.

 EditPad Pro can obtain automatic folding points from two sources.
 Many, but not all, file navigation schemes also define foldable ranges when they associate different parts of the file with various nodes in the file navigation tree.
 These ranges usually follow the syntax of the file.
 Some file navigation schemes mark some of their foldable ranges as being “detailed”.
 For example, schemes for C-style languages add regular folding ranges for classes and functions, and detailed folding ranges for all other pairs of curly braces.
-If you select to add automatic folding points from the file navigation scheme, only the regular folding ranges will appear in EditPad Pro.
-If you select to add detailed automatic folding points from the file navigation scheme, regular and detailed folding ranges will appear in EditPad Pro.
+If you select to add automatic folding points from the file navigation scheme then only the regular folding ranges appear in EditPad Pro.
+If you select to add detailed automatic folding points from the file navigation scheme then regular and detailed folding ranges appear in EditPad Pro.
 Both types of folding ranges behave in exactly the same way.
-The only difference is that the detailed ranges don't show up at all if you don't choose that option.
+The only difference is that the detailed ranges only show up when you choose.

 Alternatively, EditPad Pro can use a file’s indentation as the basis for folding points.
-Whenever a line is followed by one or more lines that are indented further than itself, that line will become a folding point.
-Its range will stop before the next line with the same or a smaller indentation than the foldable line.
-EditPad Pro will nest folding points this way up to three levels deep.
-Further levels down will only be added if the foldable range is longer than half the number of lines that EditPad Pro can display at a time.
+Whenever a line is followed by one or more lines that are indented further than itself, that line becomes a folding point.
+Its range stops before the next line with the same or a smaller indentation than the foldable line.
+EditPad Pro nests folding points this way up to three levels deep.
+Further levels down are only added if the foldable range is longer than half the number of lines that EditPad Pro can display at a time.

 Note that when enabling automatic folding points, you can still use the Fold|Fold to fold different blocks of text.
 They just won’t persist when you unfold them and edit the file.

 You can also specify the URL to a web page.
 If you do, use the %KEYWORD% placeholder in the URL.
-EditPad Pro will substitute this placeholder with the selected text or the word under the cursor.
-E.g. if you want to start a Google search when you press F1, set the URL to http://www.google.com/search?q=%KEYWORD%.
+EditPad Pro substitutes this placeholder with the selected text or the word under the cursor.
+If you want to start a Google search when you press F1, for example, set the URL to http://www.google.com/search?q=%KEYWORD%.
 EditPad Pro automatically URL-encodes any special characters in the selected text.